-The Medical Device Partnering Program (MDPP) is an ideas incubator.
-We foster collaborations between researchers, industry, end-users and government and develop medical technologies with global market potential.
+The Medical Device Partnering Program (MDPP) fosters collaborations between researchers, industry, end-users and government and develops medical technologies with global market potential.

 Led by Professor Karen Reynolds of Flinders University, the Program provides a mechanism to develop proof of concept, prototyping, clinical evaluation and commercialisation planning.

 Our focus is on connecting ideas and our multidisciplinary approach allows clients to leverage the best expertise, perspectives and networks.
 Projects that go through the MDPP Ideas Incubator have a strong commercial focus and are in response to industry-driven problems.
 These include: